Tiffany Yuen: Personal life

 Yuen was previously in a long-term relationship with Nathan Law.
 The two broke up in 2019, citing personality differences but remained on amicable terms.
+After her release from prison in August 2025, Yuen announced that she had married Frankie Fung, a fellow former prisoner of the Hong Kong 47 who had been released in July; Yuen's lawyer had previously revealed, without disclosing her partner's identity, that Yuen had married while in custody.
+After her release, she disclosed her spouse is Frankie Fung, who is also a convicted in the case.

 In August 2020, Yuen launched a YouTube channel called "Faan Hou ABC" (番號ABC) with fellow activists Lily Wong and Ho Ka-yau.
 Their videos explore various topics related to sex education and sex positivity.
 As of February 2021, the channel has accumulated over 20,000 subscribers.